clojure-emacs/clj-refactor.el/README.md

 ## Setup

     (require 'clj-refactor)
-    (add-hook 'clojure-mode-hook (lambda () (clj-refactor-mode 1)))
+    (add-hook 'clojure-mode-hook (lambda ()
+                                   (clj-refactor-mode 1)
+                                   ;; insert keybinding setup here
+                                   ))

+You'll also have to set up the keybindings in the lambda.
+Read on.

+## Setup keybindings

+All functions in clj-refactor have a two-letter mnemonic shortcut.
+You get to choose how those are bound.
+Here's how:

+    (cljr-add-keybindings-with-prefix "C-c C-m")
+    ;; eg. rename files with `C-c C-m rf`.

+If you would rather have a modifier key, instead of a prefix, do:

+    (cljr-add-keybindings-with-modifier "C-s-")
+    ;; eg. rename files with `C-s-r C-s-f`.

+If neither of these appeal to your sense of keyboard layout aesthetics, feel free to pick and choose your own keybindings with a smattering of:

+    (define-key clj-refactor-map (kbd "C-x C-r") 'cljr-rename-file)

 ## Use

-Right now, there's only this:
+This is it so far:

- - `C-x C-r`: rename file, update ns-declaration, and then query-replace new ns in project.
+ - `rf`: rename file, update ns-declaration, and then query-replace new ns in project.
+ - `ar`: add :require to namespace declaration
+ - `au`: add :use to namespace declaration

+Combine with your keybinding prefix/modifier.

 ## License